PlebLab/Top-Builder/.github/ISSUE_TEMPLATE/project-submission---update.md

 ---
 name: Project Submission / Update
-about: 'This template is part of the Top Builder initiative, aiming for a transparent and fair evaluation process that emphasizes active participation and the project development journey. '
+about: 'Use this template for Top Builder.'
 title: ''
 labels: Top Builder
 assignees: ''